dotnet/csharpstandard/standard/lexical-structure.md

 The lexical and syntactic grammars are presented in the ANTLR grammar tool’s Extended Backus-Naur form.

 While the ANTLR notation is used this Standard does not present a complete ANTLR-ready "reference grammar" for C#; writing a lexer and parser, either by hand or using a tool such as ANTLR, is outside the scope of a language specification.
-With that qualification, this Standard attempts to minmise the gap between the specified grammar and that required to build a lexer and parser in ANTLR with the notable exception of the preprocessor ([§7.5](lexical-structure.md#75-pre-processing-directives) which requires more substantial work to fit into the ANTLR model.
+In particular three sections of the lexical grammar:

+- the lexical structure defined by the `Input` group of rules ([§7.3.1](lexical-structure.md#731-general));
+- the pre-processing directives defined by the `PP_Directive` group of rules ([§7.5](lexical-structure.md#75-pre-processing-directives)); and
+- rules used just by the above two groups: `Token`, `Any_Keyword` and `Any_Operator_Or_Punctuator` ([§7.4.1](lexical-structure.md#741-general))

+consist of lexical rules which do not define lexical tokens.

+> *Note*: In addition to the above three sections, where the rules are not ANTLR-ready, there are places where the C# lexical grammar ([§7.2.3](lexical-structure.md#723-lexical-grammar)) and syntactic grammar ([§7.2.4](lexical-structure.md#724-syntactic-grammar)) are not in exact correspondence with the ANTLR division into lexical and parser grammers.
+This mismatch means that some ANTLR parser rules are used when specifying the C# lexical grammar. *end note*

 ANTLR distinguishes between lexical and syntactic, termed parser by ANTLR, grammars in its notation by starting lexical rules with an initial uppercase letter and parser rules with an initial lowercase letter.

-> *Note*: The C# lexical grammar ([§7.2.3](lexical-structure.md#723-lexical-grammar)) and syntactic grammar ([§7.2.4](lexical-structure.md#724-syntactic-grammar)) are not in exact correspondence with the ANTLR division into lexical and parser grammers.
-This small mismatch means that some ANTLR parser rules are used when specifying the C# lexical grammar. *end note*

 ### 7.2.3 Lexical grammar